suzycc/heal-frozen-shoulder/index.md

 #### Recoverytherm Cube
 You don't need this if you have ice packs and heat packs at home.
 However, my second shoulder started freezing when I was travelling and ice packs and heat packs were not viable options.
 This cube alternates between cold and hot and is rechargeable.
 The battery life is not great—you only get 3 x 20-minute cycles of cold/hot on a full charge, but if you have access to power (e.g. on an airplane or in a car), that's not such a big deal.
-I am convinced this thing helped me arrest the freezing process in my second shoulder.
+I am convinced this cube helped me arrest the freezing process in my second shoulder.

 [Buy in Canada](https://www.therabody.com/ca/en-ca/recoverytherm-cube.html){:target="_blank" rel="noopener noreferrer"}<br>
 [Buy in USA](https://www.therabody.com/us/en-us/recoverytherm-cube.html){:target="_blank" rel="noopener noreferrer"}